charmoniumQ/wf-reg-test/docs/icse_nier.md

 **Continuous testing:**
 Automated systems can run the computational experiment continuously to assess if the experiment is both not crashing and still producing the same results (repeatability).
 Continuous testing is robust to more sources of non-determinism, including networked resources, pseudorandomness, and parallel program order.^[Non-determinism in the pseudorandom number generator and program schedule can be injected by the environment.]
-Testing is usually a part of continuous integration/continuous deployment (CI/CD), but the continuous testing we are proposing here differs from CI/CD because our proposed continuous testing is triggered periodically, while the CI/CD is triggered when the code is changed.
+The continuous testing we are proposing here differs from CI/CD because our proposed continuous testing is triggered periodically, while the CI/CD is triggered when the code is changed.
 CI/CD mitigates software regressions, which are due to _internal changes_, but continuous testing mitigates software collapse, which is due to _external changes_.
 The major drawback is increased computational cost, since running a computational experiment can be expensive.
-However, if one could predict which workflows were more likely to break, one could also prioritize testing on that basis, an optimization we term _predictive continuous testing_.
+However, if one could predict which experiments were more likely to break, one could also prioritize testing on that basis, an optimization we term _predictive maintenance_.

   ![Predicting the rate of software collapse can reduce resource utilization and increase efficacy of continuous testing.](predictive_maintenance.png){ width=20%, height=25% }

 **Automatic program repair:**
-Automatic program repair seeks to encode solutions for common sources of errors.
+Automatic program repair seeks to manually encode and automatically apply solutions for common sources of errors.
-This has been done successfully in other domains [@henkel_shipwright_2021]
+This has been done successfully in other domains [@henkel_shipwright_2021].
+This pairs well with continuous testing, since continuous testing identifies the errors, and automatic program repair can try to fix it.
+Continuous testing can help a human encode solutions for errors as well.

   <!--
   TODO: SAG: cite automatic program repair